BenjaTK/Gaea/docs/tutorials/chunk_generation.md

 ![Set the settings' infinite property to true](../assets/tutorials/chunk_generation/infinite.png)

-It's also important that you set the settings `infinite` property to `true`!
+It's also important that you set the settings' `infinite` property to `true`!

 After this has been done ... **_VOILÀ!_** You now have Chunk Generation enabled for your 2D world!
 Once this is done, you can play around with the settings of the ChunkLoader to tune it to your liking!